Swarbrick Banks

 Procrastination (suddenly the washing up is SO important, etc ) might just be the quiet before any definite deliberate action, mulling over that the task ahead is a definite action which...at some point... has to begin.
 Its a kind of "warm up" event!

 I tell myself all the time that the next painting will be the great one and will lift my work up a level.
-But, you know, all that really matters is the act of painting and constantly trying to improve,
+But, you know, all that really matters is the act of painting and constantly trying to improve.

-So, If you are an artist reading this; enjoy your moment when that last painting you've just created takes your breath away and try to hang on to the notion that your next painting will be even greater.
+So, if you are an artist reading this; enjoy your moment when that last painting you've just created takes your breath away and try to hang on to the notion that your next painting will be even greater.
 Keep going on that track.
-This is not ego or complacency, it is just a little drop of wisdom because you know in your heart of hearts that the ultimate painting is in fact, totally unachievable!!!
+This is not ego or complacency, it is just a little drop of wisdom because you know in your heart of hearts that the ultimate painting is in fact, totally unachievable!

 Painting should move you but without an audience where is the fun...?